NONSTOPPEBLE/AI-COMMAND-PROMPT/README.md

 3. **Screenshots**: Optionally, upload your screenshots in the `screenshots/` folder and update the table above.
 4. **Live Demo URL**: If you're hosting it, update the demo link to your hosted version.

----

-### Key Enhancements:

-1. **Instagram ID Added**: Now you have your **Instagram handle** added under the "Author" section with a clickable link.

-2. **More Advanced Shields**: Added a few more shields (like Build Status, Issues) to make it look more professional and visually appealing.

-3. **Fully Responsive**: Added a clear statement that the project works seamlessly across all devices (Desktop, Mobile, Tablet).

-4. **More Polished Layout**: Improved formatting and organization to make the README more readable and structured.

-5. **Live Demo Shield**: Added a shield showing the live demo URL with a direct link to the hosted project.

-Feel free to edit further to match your preferences!
-Let me know if you'd like any additional changes!